numaneto/AzNetwork-Labs/README.md

-# Azure Network Basics – Guided Ramp up Plan
+# Azure Network Labs

-This is a simple repo, to help in Azure Networking Rampup - Lab and tests missions.
+This is a simple repo, to help in Azure Networking Rampup - using Labs to do that.

-The main goal of this repo is centralize lab missions from Azure Networking rampup.
+My First idea with this repo is take off the papper my draws and tests or labs.

+I have been working with large scale networks and since 2021 with Cloud Networking, with Azure most of the time.

+Hope you like an enjoy this ride with me.

 ### Requirements:
-    • Find a mentor, can be some teammate, can be your tech lead, or some friend that have experience with this skillset.
-    • At least one hour per week – For 1x1 meetings and labs discussions.
     • Azure Subscription.
     • Azure Platform and Portal overall Knowledge.
-    • Headset and a good Playlist.
+    • Headset or Stereo and a good Playlist.
+(Follow me at spotify to find some - @numaneto)

 ### Desirable skills:
     • TCP/IP Basic understanding.